Contributed by: MatthewD, FreeTaxUSA Agent, Tax Pro

 Normally what you pay in tax on regular wages is 7.65% as an employee, and your employer pays the other half.
 However, self-employment means you pay double the tax at 15.3%.
 This may come as a shock with the increased amount of tax due since it was likely unexpected.
 Even if you have $0 taxable income, you may still have tax due since self-employment tax is not reduced by nonrefundable tax credits.

-What if it’s not self-employment income
+What if it’s not self-employment income?

 - Contact the employer and explain your concerns.
 Ask them to issue you a W-2 instead.
 If they will, problem resolved.

 - Report the income by filing Form 8919 following this menu path: Income > Uncommon Income > Other Income and select Yes at the “Wages not on a W-2 (Form 8919)” question.
-With this option, you will only have to pay your share of the uncollected social security and Medicare tax on wages.
+With this option, you'll only have to pay your share of the uncollected social security and Medicare tax on wages.

 Remember, this income must be reported on your tax return.
 You may need to report the 1099-NEC as self-employment income on Schedule C unless or until you resolve the issue and can amend your return.
 You may need to complete Form SS-8 separately for the IRS to determine your employment status.